Our clubs – Your questions answered

 Our aims:

-Each workshop starts with inspiration!
+Each class starts with inspiration!
 Depending on the subject matter of the workshop we may read some poetry, some extracts from stories/books or even a newspaper clipping.
 There may be objects and pictures to show or there may be music or video clips to share.
 In a physical workshop setting, where possible, we can engage the children in using all of their senses, or even a walk in the garden to search for inspiration.

-The children are then given writing task(s) to complete.
-This will be guided and help given where needed.
-Depending on the length of the workshop, the children will have a break.
+Depending on the length of the class, the children will have a break.
 After break the children finish their writing, check it through and then read it out to the class.
 This is encouraged and we find the majority of children are eager to share their writing, but they are absolutely not obliged to do so and a ‘no’ is totally fine.

 We encourage the children to go away and read their stories and poems to their friends and family and if they want to, to build on what they have written.